lucas-orfei/lucas-orfei/README.md

 ### Hi, I'm Lucas!

-I’m a master’s student in astroparticle physics at the Federal University of ABC, and I have been taking courses and trainings to get experience in data science.
+I’m a master’s student in astroparticle physics at the Federal University of ABC.

 I am also passionate about science and I founded a science communication project, Aurora Ciência, with the aim of bringing science from universities to society.
 You can view the project at [Aurora Ciência](https://auroraciencia.com.br/).